Napoleon, Arkansas: Abandonment and destruction

-Fredrick Notrebe
+Frederick Notrebe

-Fredrick Notrebe, a former French soldier immigrated to Arkansas Post in the summer of 1810.
+Frederick Notrebe, a former French soldier immigrated to Arkansas Post in the summer of 1810.
 Notrebe was born in France in 1780.
 He came to Arkansas Post as an agent for William Drope of New Orleans.
 The first deed of ownership shows Notrebe purchased a house and lot in the town of Arkansas in 1811.
 The same year, Notrebe married Mary Felicite Bellette, daughter of John B. Bellette (aka Eusdine or Eusine).
-Notrebe had five children with Mary Felicite Bellette.
+Notrebe had five children with Mary.
 Only one son would carry on the Notrebe name, Eugene Notrebe's (Eugene born in 1816) illegitimate son was named Napoleon Bonaparte Notrebe.
-Napoleon Bonaparte Notrebe would survive his father's death in Havana, Cuba 1840.
+Napoleon would survive his father's death in Havana, Cuba 1840.

 Notrebe was often referred to as Colonel.
-While not much is certain about Notrebe's military service in France, his close friend Antoine Barraque who immigrated to Arkansas Post in 1816 had fought under Napoleon Bonaparte at the Battle of Marengo, Battle of Austerlitz, Battle of Jena–Auerstedt, Battle of Lodi, and Battle of Borodino.
+While not much is certain about Notrebe's military service in France, his close friend Antoine Barraqué who immigrated to Arkansas Post in 1816 had fought under Napoleon Bonaparte at the Battle of Marengo, Battle of Austerlitz, Battle of Jena–Auerstedt, Battle of Lodi, and Battle of Borodino.
 For Notrebe the title of Colonel was likely more an honorary one.
 Prior to the establishment of Territory of Arkansas in 1819 the area was connected to the Missouri Militia.
 Notrebe would have been a part of the militia during that time due to the law.
 It is unknown if he fought in the War of 1812.
 An 1825 roster Militia Officers excludes Notrebe's name.
-Local politics seemed to be natural for the Colonel and on November 1, 1820 he was the “Common Pleas Judge” for the township of Arkansas.
+Local politics seemed to be natural for the Colonel and on November 1, 1820, he was the "Common Pleas Judge" for the township of Arkansas.

 Notrebe built a trading house and store at Arkansas Post.
 Initially, Notrebe had traded furs and pelts with the local, friendly, Quapaw tribe.
 Notrebe eventually bought enough land to start a plantation with the where in 1819 he began trading cotton.
 The local economy soon followed the shifted from trading furs to cotton.
-With the invention of the Cotton Gin, Notrebe built a Gin at Arkansas Post in 1827 (the foundation of which is still visible today) and shifted entirely to an agricultural economic focus.
+With the invention of the cotton gin, Notrebe built a gin at Arkansas Post in 1827 (the foundation of which is still visible today) and shifted entirely to an agricultural economic focus.
 A traveler would remark that Frederick Notrebe had a few modern building adorning the banks of the River in 1832, a sign of prosperity.
 By 1836 Notrebe's estate included 14 parcels of land totally 3,496 acres.
 Notrebe's son-in-law, William Cummins, partnered with Notrebe and had another 4,633 acres.
-With 71 slaves working the plantations, his prominence in the area was as G. W. Featherstonhaugh put it, “the great man of the place [Arkansas Post] is Monsieur Notrebe who is said to have accumulated a considerable fortune here.”
+With 71 slaves working the plantations, his prominence in the area was as G. W. Featherstonhaugh put it, "the great man of the place [Arkansas Post] is Monsieur Notrebe who is said to have accumulated a considerable fortune here."

-Fredrick Notrebe would die while on business in New Orleans on April 13, 1849.
+Notrebe would die while on business in New Orleans on April 13, 1849.